 Vintage Lee Jeans Rider M.U.
 Aggies Jacket from 1962

 This original vintage Lee Jeans Rider jacket is new in my denim archive.
 This Rider jacket is from the 1960’s and captures a great story.
 Back in the days people used denim jackets a lot as a ‘canvas’ to express themselves.
 Or to promote their business, event, motorclub or whatever.
-This particular jacket was used for students at the University of Michigan, USA.
+This particular jacket was used for students at the University of Missouri in Columbia Missouri, USA.

 Vintage version of Lee Jeans M.U.
 Aggies jacket from the 1960’s.

 The history of University of Missouri in Columbia Missouri dates back to 1839.
 The University of Missouri knows what it means to be first.
 They were the first public university west of the Mississippi River.
 They’re home to the world’s first journalism school, and also started the tradition of homecoming.
 As a flagship, land-grant institution and one of only 62 universities across the U.S. and Canada to be a member of the prestigious Association of American Universities, they are a campus where empathy, innovation and hard work combine to solve the world’s grand challenges.